Comforting three cheese spaghetti squash casserole with mushroom bolognese sauce – an ultra pleasing gluten-free vegetarian meal.

 What it is is, is a comforting cheesy Italian-inspired vegetarian meal with a “bolognese” sauce using mushrooms in place of meat.
 Basically it’s its own animal, and truly, I think you all will love it.

 And you guys…it’s just.so.cheesy.

-To cut down some of the work, wanna know what you can do?
-Omit the sauce-making process by replacing the sauce ingredients with one large jar of your favorite store-bought sauce.
-You can still make this a mushroom bolognese affair by sauteeing the shrooms in a skillet and adding the store-bought sauce to bring it all together.
+- To cut down some of the work, you can use store-bought sauce.
+To do so, omit the sauce ingredients with one large jar of your favorite store-bought sauce.
+You can still make this a mushroom bolognese affair by sauteing the mushrooms in a skillet and adding the store-bought sauce to bring it all together.